 The values in the above table represent the growth in levels on ACCESS for ELLs 2.0 expected each year based upon attainment of proficiency at an overall level of 5.0 or higher.
-The target will be adjusted based upon the updated 2018 common exit criteria.
+The annual measurements of interim progress will be adjusted based upon the updated 2018 common exit criteria.
 Additionally, based upon input from LEA supervisors, the MSDE reserves the right to include elementary, middle, and high school value tables based upon examination of two years of ACCESS for ELLs 2.0 data.

 Multiple year aggregation is used to calculate growth.
 For instance, if a student has not met the growth target shared in the Growth-to-Target Model ELP table in the current year, the growth of the current year will be combined with the prior year.
 Accumulative growth targets are used to take into consideration fluctuations in years with particularly high or low growth while still holding ELs accountable for staying on the overall English proficiency progress trajectory.
 A school is not penalized if the student reaches proficiency within the expected time frame.
-If an EL does not meet the target in an individual year or using his/her accumulative growth, the student is not considered as to have met the progress target.
+If an EL does not meet the annual measurement of interim progress in an individual year or using his/her accumulative growth, the student is not considered as to have met the annual measurement of interim progress.